ff-notes/ff/README.md

 # 𝑓𝑓

-The best note taker and task manager.
+A distributed note taker and task manager.

 ## What's the big deal?